 To determine if Kaposi sarcoma has spread to internal organs, the doctor may perform the following examinations:

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+CT scans of the chest and abdomen can help find cancer that has spread to the lungs, lymph nodes, or liver.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
-CT scans of the chest and abdomen can help find cancer that has spread to the lungs, lymph nodes, or liver.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.

 Bronchoscopy.
 Similar to an endoscopy, the doctor passes a thin, flexible tube with a light on the end into the mouth or nose, down through the windpipe, and into the breathing passages of the lungs.
-This procedure may be performed by a surgeon or a pulmonologist (a medical doctor who specializes in lung problems).
+This procedure may be performed by a surgeon or a pulmonologist, which is a medical doctor who specializes in lung diseases.
 The tube lets the doctor see inside the lungs.
 Tiny tools inside the tube can gather samples of fluid and tissue and remove them so they can be examined by a pathologist.
-Patients are given mild anesthesia (medication to block the awareness of pain) during a bronchoscopy.
+Patients are given mild anesthesia during a bronchoscopy.
+Anesthesia is medication to block the awareness of pain.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.